alanisaac/ocsf-docs/FAQs/Schema FAQ.md

 A simple example would be a vulnerability scanner that emits events at the start of a scan of a system, at the end of the scan, and separate events for each vulnerability discovered.
 If these are separate events, they would all have their `metadata.correlation_uid` set to the same value.

-It is possible for an intermediary system to determine the grouping characcteristic as well, populating the attribute after collection of the events, although when OCSF events are  immutable a copy of the original events would be made with added correlation information.
+It is possible for an intermediary system to determine the grouping characteristic as well, populating the attribute after collection of the events, although when OCSF events are  immutable a copy of the original events would be made with added correlation information.
 See the next question.

 ---